7 minute read

 As we described in my DNS Deep Dive in OpenShift blog post, in OpenShift 4, the DNS Operator deploys and manages CoreDNS to provide a name resolution service to pods, enabling DNS-based Kubernetes Service discovery in OpenShift.

-Furthermore, we investigated that with the Corefile of the CoreDNS, managed with the DNS Operator is configured the Coredns forwarding plugin that define the queries that are not resolved within the cluster by the predefined resolvers.
+Furthermore, we investigated that the Corefile of CoreDNS, managed by the DNS Operator, configures the CoreDNS forwarding plugin that defines which queries not resolved within the cluster are handled by the predefined resolvers.

 Testing name resolutions without DNS Forwarding